benetkiewicz/DataSampler/README.md

         public DateTime ReleaseDate { get; set; }
     }

-Now instead of worrying how to create a dozen of fake Books to play with, you can simply write the following:
+Now instead of worrying how to create a dozen of fake Books, you can simply write the following:

     var sampleBooks = new DataSampler<Book>()
             .AddPropertyConfiguration(x => x.Id, () => 1)